pkp/pkp-docs/admin-guide/en/email.md

 ## **Setting a Bounce Address**

-To control the address to which a bounced emails will be sent, you need to set the envelope sender address.
+To control the address to which a bounced email will be sent, you need to set the envelope sender address.
 Enable the `allow_envelope_sender` option in the `[email]` section of the configuration file; when this option is enabled, a "Bounce Address" field appears in the Email section under Setup.

-Note that this option may require changes to the server's mail server configuration so that the user the web server runs as \(e.g. "www-data"\) is trusted by the sendmail program, or an "X-Warning" header will be added to outgoing messages.
+Note that this option may require changes to the server's mail server configuration so that the user the web server runs as \(e.g. "www-data"\) is trusted by the sendmail program; otherwise an "X-Warning" header will be added to outgoing messages.
 Consult your mail server's documentation if outgoing mails include such a header.

 For example, Sendmail keeps a list of trusted users in the file "/etc/mail/trusted-users"; other mail systems use similar files.